 Mer Ka Fa Ka Lish Ma

-Mer Ka Fa Ka Lish Ma is among the first symbols you learn at the second level of Shamballa MDH Reiki.
+Mer Ka Fa Ka Lish Ma is among the first symbols you learn at the second level of Shamballa Reiki.

 This symbol enhances your potential to activate the dormant DNA sequences, which allow you to develop as a spiritual being.